Multirious/bevy_tween/README.md

   - Everything exists in the ECS world with no hidden structure, everything can be freely accessed.
   - Makes a very extendable system, thanks Bevy's ECS!
 - Advanced timer.
-This crate has custom timer implementation tailored for featureful and reliable tweening.
+This crate has custom timer implementation.
-  - Designed with looping in mind.
-You can loop any tween.
+  - Looping support.
+  - 2 ways playback support.
+  - Jump to arbitary time.
-  - Tick in arbitary direction.
+  - Ticking in arbitary direction.
 - Dependency injection.
 Systems communicate through various specific components, allowing you to extends the behavior to your needs by supplying those components and reduce duplication.